Orbifold Morse-Smale-Witten complex: Morse-Smale-Witten complexes for global quotients

-In fact, as we will see, the orientation issues are very important even to set up Morse-Witten-Smale complex for finite group actions.
-Even though the group action is assumed to preserve the given orientation of manifold, it may not preserve the orientation of unstable directions.
+Lerman and Tolman studied Morse homology of orbifolds in \cite{LT}, where they analyzed the local Morse data near a critical point in orbifolds and proved Morse inequalities for orbifolds.
+It is already observed in their work that there are two types of critical points, and intuitively this is mainly because of the Corollary \ref{disk}.
+We will see that the orientation issues are very important even to set up the Morse complex for orbifolds.
+Even though the group action is assumed to preserve the given orientation of a manifold, it may not preserve the orientations of unstable directions at critical points.

-The critical points of $\bar{f}$ will be divided into two types, orientable and non-orientable critical points (see Definition \ref{def:type} below).
-We will discard the non-orientable critical points and show that invariant chains in the complex made of orientable critical points define Morse homology of the orbifold $\bX$.